SARDONYX-sard/awesome-stars/README.md

 ## CSS

+- [eliasson/liquorice](https://github.com/eliasson/liquorice) - Liquorice is a small black and white theme for Hugo.
 - [connors/photon](https://github.com/connors/photon) - The fastest way to build beautiful Electron apps using simple HTML and CSS
 - [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
 - [bradtraversy/50projects50days](https://github.com/bradtraversy/50projects50days) - 50+ mini web projects using HTML, CSS & JS